Angus-Liu/hopter/README.md

 # :tada: Hopter

-Hopter is a simple Java MVC framework.
+Hopter is a lightweight Java MVC framework.

 Features: